- Stand-alone secure messaging apps do not get user adoption.

 - Secure messaging in healthcare is vital as hackers target the industry

 - Secure messaging is an essential function of a clinical collaboration platform

 Secure messaging in healthcare is vital.
 No one doubts that.
 However, at a time when expeditious, high-quality communication is more important than ever, healthcare decision-makers need to do more than deploy secure messaging to check the HIPAA-compliance box and provide their clinicians with a way to communicate internally.
 It doesn’t facilitate true care collaboration, and years of experience in implementations have taught us that it simply doesn’t work.

 Clinicians, nurses, and many other roles within the healthcare industry are tasked with working under extreme pressure, constant noise from alarms and alerts, and often carry multiple devices.
 Adding another app, or another device does not get user buy-in.
 Especially today.

 The need for fast and secure messaging tools has never been greater.
 “And the need was already there, according to Health Tech Magazine.
 “Eighty-one percent of healthcare professionals surveyed for the Philips Future Health Index 2020 earlier this year said the right digital technologies could reduce their workloads.”

-So why does secure messaging alone fall short?
-Secure messaging has many shortcomings
+So why does secure messaging in healthcare alone fall short?

 Imagine you are a physician, and you now have an app on your phone or your tablet for secure messaging only.
 When you have yet one more app on your phone, it’s just that.
 It’s one more app.
 It’s not something upon which you’re reliant.
 It’s not something that you need to do your work.
 It ends up falling to the background.
 You lose track of it in the mix of all the other things you have on your plate, and you don’t use it.